dffischer/pkgrepotools/makepkg-expanded.md

     The default is _.expanded_, so without any options, the script actually processed will be called _PKGBUILD.expanded_.

   - `-m`:
-    This option is passed to clean-template(1) which is invoked immediately after template expansion to leave template markers and mode lines intact.
+    This option is passed to clean-templates(1) which is invoked immediately after template expansion to leave template markers and mode lines intact.
 Duplicate templates will still be removed.

     When the `-l` option is also specified, cleaning is skipped completely.

   - `-d`:
     Only remove mode lines and template markers instead when cleaning and leave duplicate templates untouched.

-    This completely avoids clean-template invocation and instead replaces it with sed, as mentioned in the clean-template(1) manual page.
+    This completely avoids clean-templates invocation and instead replaces it with sed, as mentioned in the clean-templates(1) manual page.
 When the `-u` option is also specified, cleaning is skipped completely.

   - `-r` _command_:
     Command to execute after expanding each PKGBUILD.